-pothesis-generating designs that provide limited information to complex hypothesis-testing designs.
-Purely observational study designs include case series, cross-sectional, ecologic, case-control, and cohort studies.
+Study designs used in environmental epidemiology are similar to those developed for general epidemiologic research.
+Study designs can be arranged on a continuum ranging from hypothesis-generating designs that provide limited information to complex hypothesis-testing designs.8 Purely observational study designs include case series and cross-sectional, ecologic, case-control, and cohort studies.
 Nonobservational and partly observational designs that are used include experimental and quasi-experimental designs.

-For the particular problem being investigated, some designs are better than others, depending upon what is to be achieved, the availability of study populations, the disease or health outcome studied, and the need to uncover disease etiology.
-Examples of the subset of observational designs that are used for hypothesis generation include cross-sectional studies, case series, some types of ecologic correlations, and proportionate mortality comparisons.
-The subset of observational designs that are used for hypothesis testing includes cohort and case-control studies.
+For the particular problem being investigated, some designs are better than others, depending upon what is to be achieved, the availability of study populations, the disease or health outcome studied, and the need to uncover disease etiology.8 Examples of the subset of observational designs that are used for hypothesis generation include cross-sectional studies, case series, some types of ecologic correlations, and proportionate mortality comparisons.8 The subset of observational designs that are used for hypothesis that are used for hypothesis testing includes cohort and case-control studies.
 One of the distinguishing characteristics of study designs is whether they involve the individual or group as the unit of analysis.
 With the exception of ecologic studies, all the designs presented in this chapter use the individual as the unit of analysis.